antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 - **SharePoint (T1213.002)** : The primary target was to steal intellectual property from E-corp's information repositories as Microsoft Sharepoint was the company's "digital vault".
 - **External Proxy & Multi-hop Proxy** (T1090.002 & T1090.003) : The APT uses "middle man" computers to bounce the data back without getting caught which disguises the traffic making it look like a person browsing through the web.

+---

 While MITRE ATT&CK provides the specific "moves" the attacker makes, I have organized this playbook using the **Cyber Kill Chain** to show the timeline of the attack.
 By mapping these together, I can identify where we have the best chance to "break the chain."

-- Phases 1-2 (Access & Execution): Where we stop the "entry."
+- Phases 1-2 (Access & Execution): Where the "entry" can be stopped.

-- Phases 3-4 (Persistence & Evasion): Where we catch them "hiding."
+- Phases 3-4 (Persistence & Evasion): Where you catch them "hiding."

-- Phases 5-7 (Lateral Movement & Exfiltration): Where we stop the "theft."
+- Phases 5-7 (Lateral Movement & Exfiltration): Identifying the "theft".

 By spotting the "digital fingerprints" the APT is using E-Corp can identify the adversary groups TTP's.
 Going from looking for an alert to knowing how these groups function.
 This makes them easier to spot and ensures the system is defended against their tactics.

 ### Conclusion

-Through completing these two CTFs I've managed to demonstrate how the Pyramid Of Pain and the Cyber Kill chain works.
+Through completing these two CTFs I've managed to demonstrate how the **Pyramid Of Pain** and the **Cyber Kill Chain** works.
 Using the **MITRE ATT&CK** framework to map adversary movement while using the **Cyber Kill Chain** to be able to see what phase of the attack the APT was in.

 ---